 3.2 Design

-This is a prospective cohort study consisting of three cohorts: comparing patients treated with biologic interventions, small molecule immunotherapies and a comparator group with similar disease characteristics but exposed only to traditional non-biologic systemic therapies..
+This is a prospective cohort study consisting of three cohorts: comparing patients treated with biologic interventions, small molecule immunotherapies and a comparator group with similar disease characteristics but exposed only to traditional non-biologic systemic therapies.
 The protocol will be submitted for MREC approval.
 Analysis will take into account switching between the cohorts.

 The register was initially modelled on the existing British Society for Rheumatology Biologics Register, BSRBR, and co-located at Manchester University.
 Staff of the BSRBR will be partners in running this new register.
 BADBIR will promote registration of biologic therapies, small molecule therapies and of controls to all dermatologists prescribing these interventions on all patients they treat that satisfy the inclusion criteria and that consent to take part.
 The register aims to recruit all patients receiving each agent until the required cohort size has been attained.
 Numbers required need to be achievable and sufficient to enable worthwhile comparisons to be made.
 It is anticipated that 2000-4000 will be required in each biologic and small molecule intervention.
 In order to account for the smaller number of patients exposed to each agent than originally anticipated, recruitment to other agents can be extended to 6000 patients.
 The total for the conventional cohort will continue past 4000 to help provide a more contemporaneous comparison group for biologic cohort patients recruited in the later years of the study.
-A maximum target for the conventional cohort will be 7000
+A maximum target for the conventional cohort will be 7000.

 It is recognised that recruitment may be affected by external factors such as: